a2stuff/a2d/res/notes/testplan.md

  * Parts of the IP not erased.
  * Text being truncated when OK clicked.
  * IP being placed in the wrong place by a click.

+# List Boxes Controls

+This covers:
+* File Pickers (which support selection)
+* Disk Copy (which supports selection)
+* Sounds DA (which supports selection)
+* Find Files DA (which does not support selection)

+Repeat for each list box:
+* Verify the following keyboard shortcuts:
+  * Up Arrow
+    * If the control does not support selection, scrolls the view up by one line.
+    * Otherwise, if there is no selection, selects the last item and scrolls it into view.
+    * Otherwise, selects the previous item and scrolls it into view.
+  * Down Arrow
+    * If the control does not support selection, scrolls the view down by one line.
+    * Otherwise, if there is no selection, selects the first item and scrolls it into view.
+    * Otherwise, selects the next item and scrolls it into view.
+  * Apple+Up Arrow
+    * Scrolls one page up.
+    * If the control supports selection, selection is not changed.
+  * Apple+Down Arrow
+    * Scrolls one down up.
+    * If the control supports selection, selection is not changed.
+  * Open-Apple+Solid-Apple+Up Arrow
+    * Scrolls the view so that the first item is visible.
+    * If the control supports selection, selects the first item.
+  * Open-Apple+Solid-Apple+Down Arrow
+    * Scrolls the view so that the last item is visible.
+    * If the control supports selection, selects the last item.